We’ve made some changes to the Inventory feature and renamed it Source analysis. See how to use it here.

-Assessing the effort required for your migration is just as important, if not more, than the actual move itself.
-Highly requested, we decided to deliver a way for you to get an idea of how complicated a migration to SharePoint or Office 365 could be.
+Assessing the effort required for your migration is just as important, if not more so, than the actual move itself.

-In this first iteration, the new Sharegate Inventory will help you connect to File Shares without having any destination set up, and get an estimate on the migration time as well as a summary of all errors and warnings you would potentially encounter.
-A brilliant way to see if you're ready for a migration, who knows, it might be less complicated than you thought.
+In this first iteration, the new ShareGate Inventory will help you connect to File Shares without having any destination set up, and get an estimate on the migration time as well as a summary of all errors and warnings you would potentially encounter.
+It’s a brilliant way to see if you’re ready for a migration.

 You’ll have the choice to select as many files and folders available on your computer mapped to network drives.
 There, you’ll also be able to choose your intended destination as each one has different limits and boundaries for us to analyze for you.